moskytw/zipcodetw/README.rst

 v0.3
 ~~~~

-1. It also normalizes Chinese numerals now.
+1. It also normalizes Chinese numerals; and
-2. It builds 3x size of index for middle tokens; but
+2. builds 3x size of index for middle tokens now!
-3. slows down initiation time to 1.3x.
+3. But initiation time increases to 1.3x.
 4. ``zipcodetw.find`` is 1.05x faster.

 v0.2